-Graduate degrees in Nutritional Biology at the University of California, Davis are offered by the Graduate Group in Nutritional Biology, a cooperative interdepartmental organization of more than 73 faculty from 17 departments in three colleges (Agricultural and Environmental Sciences, Letters and Science and Biological Sciences) and two professional schools (Medicine and Veterinary Medicine).
+Graduate degrees in Nutritional Biology at the University of California, Davis are offered by the Graduate Group in Nutritional Biology, a cooperative interdepartmental organization of more than 73 faculty from 17 departments in three colleges (Agricultural and Environmental Sciences, Letters and Science and Biological Sciences) and three professional schools (Medicine, School of Nursing and Veterinary Medicine).

 A student may pursue the M.S. or Ph.D. degree in nutritional biology while studying under the direction of any member of the graduate group.
 Admission and degree requirements are the same for all students in the Graduate Group in Nutritional Biology regardless of the specific department with which the student and the major professor are associated.